As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 Visiting Hawaii first time?
-The Pacific island paradise beckons millions of tourists each and every year for good reason.
-The promise of warm days and laid back island atmosphere, along with adventure and scenic travel goes well above beyond expectation.
+The Pacific island paradise beckons millions of tourists and first time visitors each and every year for good reason.
+The promise of warm days and laid back island atmosphere, along with adventure and scenic travel, a Hawaii vacation goes well above & beyond expectation.

-Waikiki. located in Honolulu on the main island of Oahu, is usually on most peoples bucket list.
+Waikiki. located in Honolulu on the main island of Oahu, is usually on most peoples bucket list during their first trip.
 But with extra days, you may wish to head to the outer islands also.
-We’ll take a look at which is the best island to visit in Hawaii first time, along with best time to go to Hawaii, weather consideration and much more.
+In this Hawaii guide we’ll take a look at which is the best island to visit in Hawaii first time, along with best time to go to Hawaii, weather consideration and many more travel tips.